Agostino Crosti (1896 – 1988) was an Italian dermatologist.

-Gianotti-Crosti syndrome (1955): papular acrodermatitis of childhood
+Gianotti-Crosti syndrome (1955): AKA papular acrodermatitis of childhood or infantile papular acrodermatitis

-Acrodermatitis papulosa infantilis – a non-itching erythematous papular eruption on the face and limbs associated with enlarged lymph nodes and an enlarged liver. [aka Crosti-Gianotti syndrome; Gianotti disease; Gianotti syndrome]
+A non-itching erythematous papular eruption on the face and limbs associated with enlarged lymph nodes and an enlarged liver. [aka Crosti-Gianotti syndrome; Gianotti disease; Gianotti syndrome]

 In 1953 Ferdinando Gianotti (1920-1984), a resident in Crosti’s department, examined a child with a monomorphous erythematous papular rash confined to the extensor surfaces of the arms and legs.
 In the following months, he saw a number of patients with identical skin findings.
 Gianotti published the first reports as a solo author in 1955.